prawnsalad/wsgateway/readme.md

 2024/04/08 22:21:15 Listening on 0.0.0.0:5000
 ~~~

-When running import bits of information is given that will impact your system:
+On startup important bits of information is reported that will impact your system:
 - config - The config file being loaded
 - NOFILES - The max number of open files wsgateway can open.
 Change this via your OS ulimits
 - GOMAXPROCS - Max number of goroutines able to be used.
 Usually the same number of CPU cores